aws-samples/sample-packages-for-aws-tnb/SRIOV-DPDK/README.md

    aws eks update-kubeconfig --region ${AWS_REGION} --name $eksCluster
    ```

-7. Check if NF pods are running on the cluster after the Network Instance instantiation is completed -
+7. Check if NF pods & SRIOV Device plugin pods are running on the cluster after the Network Instance instantiation is completed -

    ```sh
    kubectl get pods -A